spatie/laravel-translatable/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

 We got the idea to store translations as json in a column from [Mohamed Said](https://github.com/themsaid).
+Parts of the readme of [his multiligual package](https://github.com/themsaid/laravel-multilingual) were used in this readme.

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).